Kharg/last-viewed-dashlet/README.md

 # Module - Last Viewed Dashlet
-This Extension adds a new entity called File Sharing to share files publicly.
+This Extension adds a new dashlet that shows the last viewed records for the current user.

 ## Table of Contents